 The number of user errors can highlight where the product may need to be improved.
 By recording how many mistakes were made and where, we’re able to begin gauging how usable the product really is.
 Simple errors such as entering an email address into the telephone field can constitute an error, and simple user testing is a great way of highlighting these little niggles.
 As before these errors can be tracked and recorded using various tools such as Google Analytics.

 After the user testing is complete, we analyse the data.
 If a user finds the product difficult to use then we use their feedback to make the necessary amendments and retest it.
 If the data shows common errors then we discuss, draw conclusions and make changes where required.

-Ideally, we suggest running tests during Alpha, then at Beta, then again at three, six and twelve months post launch.
+Ideally, we suggest running a structured testing process like this as part of a continuous improvement program (CIP), meaning testing takes place during Alpha, Beta, then again at three, six and twelve months post-launch.
 This last round of testing (at three, six, twelve months) really helps everyone to assess the product’s performance with real users and real data.